 How long does a Debt Management Plan Last

-- Work out how long your DMP will last
+- How to work out how long your DMP will last

 - Will interest extend the length of the Plan?